Training

 Why distillation matters in practice

-Many smaller models that perform well "above their weight class" were distilled from larger ones.
-GPT-4o mini, Gemini 2.5 Flash, and most sub-10B coding models use some form of distillation.
+Many smaller models that perform well above their weight class were distilled from larger ones.
+GPT-4o mini, Gemini 2.5 Flash, Claude 3.5 Haiku, and most sub-10B coding models use some form of distillation.
 The result: a model that's 10-50x cheaper to run but retains much of the larger model's capability on targeted tasks.

 Distillation approaches

-- Reasoning distillation: The teacher generates chain-of-thought reasoning; the student learns to produce similar reasoning traces.
-Used to train smaller "thinking" models.
+• Reasoning distillation: The teacher generates chain-of-thought reasoning; the student learns to produce similar reasoning traces.
+Used to train smaller reasoning-focused models.

 Limits of distillation

-A student can never fully exceed the teacher, and distillation degrades on out-of-distribution inputs that the teacher handled via general reasoning.
-For creative or open-ended tasks, the gap between student and teacher tends to be larger than for structured tasks.
+A student cannot fully exceed the teacher's capabilities.
+Distillation degrades on out-of-distribution inputs that the teacher handled through general reasoning.
+For creative or open-ended tasks, the performance gap between student and teacher tends to be larger than for structured tasks.
+Distillation works best when the student targets specific capabilities rather than attempting broad replication.